About Saint Francois County

 Courts & Case Records

 Saint Francois County is served by the 24th Judicial Circuit Court of Missouri, with the courthouse located at 1 North Washington Street in Farmington, Missouri 63640.
-The Circuit Court handles all civil, criminal, juvenile, probate, and domestic relations cases and can be reached for The Circuit Clerk's office maintains all court records and case files for Saint Francois County.
+The Circuit Court handles all civil, criminal, juvenile, probate, and domestic relations cases and can be contacted through the office’s website.
+The Circuit Clerk's office maintains all court records and case files for Saint Francois County.

 • Associate Circuit Court divisions within the 24th Judicial Circuit handle small claims cases (disputes under $5,000), minor criminal offenses, traffic violations, and preliminary hearings in felony cases.